 Your journey continues through the beautiful Annapolis Valley where the orchards and rolling farmlands comprise one of the most celebrated apple-growing regions in the world and a trip through this region during apple blossom time (late May / early June) is memorable.

-Visit Grand Pré National Historic Site which is built on the site of the largest Acadian village at the time of the Deportation of 1755.
+Visit the Landscape of Grand Pré, our newest UNESCO World Heritage Site, as well as Grand Pré National Historic Site which is built on the site of the largest Acadian village at the time of the Deportation of 1755.
 The graceful stone church at Grand Pré stands as a memorial to the Acadians and contains an interesting exhibit about the Deportation.
 The site also features a statue of Evangeline, the fictional heroine of Longfellow's immortal epic poem, attractive formal gardens, ancient French willows and new multipurpose visitor reception centre.

 End your day in Halifax, a vibrant and cosmopolitan city with a rich seafaring past.

 Spend this morning exploring downtown Halifax.
 Be sure and take in the impressive displays and dockside historic ships at the Maritime Museum of the Atlantic before heading to nearby Historic Properties, with its unique collection of specialty boutiques, restaurants and pubs.
 Visit the Canadian Museum of Immigration at Pier 21, Canada’s last remaining immigration shed with interactive displays, 4-D film and more, and the Halifax Citadel National Historic Site, where period-costumed soldiers re-enact British Military life in the 1800s and the thunderous boom of the noon-day cannon is heard 365 days a year.